EnArvy/AniconforAnilist/README.md

 ### Okay so i did everything, but the icons aren't showing up. (*panicks*)
 Your PC may take some time to index those icons.
 They should show up in 2 to 5 minutes.
 I guess.
+Note:Usually making chnages to files inside the folder makes icon appear(such as creating a new txt file or something).

 ### Alright.
 It works but I'm curious as to how?
 It, uhhh